MillionConcepts/glcat_documentation/pages/galex_observation_modes.md

 # Observation Modes

-The “observation mode” or “plan type” for each eclipse identifies the general type of observation that was carried out for that eclipse.
+The “observation mode” or “plan type” for each {term}`eclipse` identifies the general type of observation that was carried out for that eclipse.
 These roughly correspond to the different classes of “science survey” described in [chapter 2 of the official GALEX technical documentation][galex-tech-ch2].